 The tiger lily (Lilium lancifolium) is known for its bright orange, speckled, trumpet-shaped blooms.
 And for good reason—the flowers are gorgeous!
 However, these plants bring more than just good looks.
-They also come with rich meaning and symbolism in the language of flowers as well as numerous uses.
-Read on to learn more about tiger lily meaning and symbolism.
+They also come with rich meaning and symbolism in the language of flowers and numerous uses.
+Read on to learn more about tiger lily’s meaning and symbolism.

-Tiger lily’s bright orange flowers make them symbols of wealth and prosperity.
-Additionally, their bold speckles are linked to signs of confidence and pride.
-In Buddhism, the tiger lily is seen as a symbol of mercy and compassion.
+In the language of flowers, tiger lily’s bright orange flowers symbolize wealth and prosperity.
+Their bold speckles are associated with signs of confidence and pride.
+In Buddhism, the tiger lily is a symbol of mercy and compassion.

 The tiger lily is a member of the lily family.
 Its genus name is Lilium, and its species name is lancifolium.
 The species name refers to the plant’s lanceolate leaves.